mallochine/jarvis2/README.md

 ml

-Lastly, "j ml" will take me to ~/Documents/10605.
+"j ml" will take me to ~/Documents/10605.

+"j up <filename>" will upload a file.

+[ec2-user@ip-10-252-62-49 ~]$ j up
+Usage: j up <filename>

+[ec2-user@ip-10-252-62-49 jarvis2]$ j up README.md
+Uploading...
+"README.md" has been uploaded to http://alexbug.com/up/README.md.txt
+You can use "j get README.md" to download the file.

+"j ls" will list all the files that you have uploaded.